Canon 5D Mark IV vs Sony A68

 Travel and landscape photographers will find it useful that the 5D Mark IV has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the A68 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A68 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the A68 from Sony.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 5D Mark IV and A68 can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Sony A68 Manual.

 So what conclusions can be drawn?
 Is the Canon 5D Mark IV better than the Sony A68 or vice versa?
 The listing below highlights the relative strengths of the two models.